-Here are the worst decisions you can make when planning your roof replacement project.
+Here are some of the worst decisions you can make when planning your roof replacement project.

-Before hiring any contractor to work on your home, you should do your research first.
-Check their website, read reviews, and ask for references.
-If someone you know has worked with your prospective contractor, you can also talk to them.
-Also, make sure that the roofer you will hire is insured and licensed to protect you in case something wrong happens during the construction.
+Before hiring a contractor to work on your home, you should first do your research by checking their website, reading reviews and asking for references.
+If someone you know has worked with your prospective contractor before, you can also talk to them.
+Make sure that the roofer you hire is licensed and insured to protect you in case of an accident during the construction.

-You shouldn’t forget to ask for written estimates when roofers come over for inspection.
-Getting quotes can help you get an idea about how much a new roof would cost.
-Also, with written estimates, you’ll have proof and costs can’t increase or inflate in the future, which can affect your budget.
+Don’t forget to ask for a written estimate when roofers inspect your roof.
+Getting a quote can help give you an idea of how much a new roof would cost.
+Also, with a written estimate, your costs won’t increase or inflate in the future, which could affect your budget.

 Only Focusing on the Price

-Never choose price over quality when choosing a roofing material or contractor.
-You can end up with a roof that fails early when you skimp on quality.
-Meanwhile, going for top-grade materials can save you more money on repairs and maintenance costs over time.
+Never choose price over quality when selecting a roofing material or contractor.
+If you do, you could end up with a roof that fails early by skimping on quality.
+Meanwhile, choosing top-grade materials can save you additional money over time on repairs and maintenance costs.

 Not Signing a Contract

-The contract acts as your legal protection against dishonest behavior on your contractor side.
-Don’t hire a company who can’t present a detailed contract that includes all estimates, outline of the job to be performed, and a timeline.
-It should also include the payment schedule.
+The contract acts as your legal protection against dishonest behavior on the part of your contractor.
+Don’t hire a company who can’t present a detailed contract that includes all estimates, an outline of the job to be performed and a projected timeline in which it will be completed.
+It should also include a payment schedule.

-For quality residential roofing services, choose John David Andress Construction, Inc. We offer roof repair, replacement, inspections, and more.
+For quality residential roofing services, choose John David Andress Construction, Inc. We offer roof repairs, replacements, inspections and more.
 Call us at (850) 659-3076 or fill out our contact form to request a quote.